Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Introduction

-\IEEEPARstart{N}{on-verbal} behaviour interaction plays a key role in human-human communication \cite{MEANING}, with facial reactions providing important cues for understanding each other's emotional states.
+\IEEEPARstart{N}{on-verbal} behaviour interaction plays a key role in human-human communication, with facial reactions providing important cues for understanding each other's intentions as well as affective and emotional states \cite{MEANING}.
 In dyadic interactions, a facial reaction refers to the \textbf{listener}'s non-verbal facial behaviours in response to the \textbf{speaker}'s verbal and non-verbal behaviours (e.g., facial muscle movements) \cite{theory1,mehrabian1974approach}.
 Previous studies \cite{bio1,bio2} have shown that the generation of listener's facial reactions to a speaker's behaviour in dyadic interaction consists of three main stages: Firstly, the listener's perceptual system (e.g., ears and eyes) receives external signals expressed by the speaker, which are pre-processed before being transmitted to the brain for further analysis.
-Then, the cognitive processor processes the pre-processed signals by taking personalized perception bias into account, resulting in the generation of personalized reaction signals.
+Then, the cognitive processor processes the pre-processed signals by taking personalized perception bias into account, resulting in the generation of personalized reaction signals, which is also influenced by various internal disposes (e.g., emotional states \cite{manstead1999social}).
 Finally, the motor processor decodes these personalized signals to the facial muscles, producing corresponding facial reactions.